Eppo-exp/eppo-docs/docs/planning-experiments/setting_up_the_sample_size_calculator.md

 ## Creating Entry Points

+### What is an Entry Point?

+Entry Points are Eppo’s way of determining how much traffic a potential experiment will receive.

+An Entry Point is a simulated experiment assignment; in other words, it is an event that normally triggers assignment into one or more experiments.
+Examples of Entry Points might include:

+- User logs into website
+- Users enters checkout flow
+- User starts playback
+- Company creates account

+Every Entry Point event must include two key pieces of data:

+- An entity identifier (such as User ID or Visitor Cookie)
+- A timestamp

+Eppo uses these Entry Point events in order to simulate experiments using historical data in your company’s data warehouse.
+These simulated experiments use 1-10 weeks of historical data; for each time period, Eppo calculates:

+- The number of unique entities IDs (that is, total number of subjects "enrolled" in the simulated experiment)
+- For each metric associated with the Entry Point's entity, the mean and variance of that metric

+A common issue with traditional sample-size calculators is that the mean and variance of metrics can change over time.
+Entry Points solve this problem by calculating these values over multiple time periods, so that the inputs to the sample size calculation dynamically adjust to the experiment run-time.
+Eppo performs these calculations in the background, approximately once a week, using the most recent data available.
+(A simulated one-week experiment will use the most recent week of data, a simulated two-week experiment will use the most recent two weeks of data, etc.)

+### Defining an Entry Point

-To create your first **[Entry Point](./entry_points)**, first ensure that you have one or more Entities set up in Eppo.
+To create your first Entry Point, first ensure that you have one or more Entities set up in Eppo.
 Visit the Definitions tab, and click the *Create Definition SQL* button.
 From the modal dialog, choose *Entry Point SQL*, and select the entity that you would like to run simulated experiments on.

 Now you will see a page where you can enter SQL.
 Each row of your returned SQL should correspond to an "entry" or simulated assignment.
 The returned data needs to include a timestamp as well as an entity ID, which should be configured on the right-hand side of the page.
 It is not necessary to de-duplicate this entry data (for example, if the same user logs in twice); Eppo will perform the de-duplication for you, using the first event for each entity ID as the simulated assignment.